hl7-eu/protect-child/README.md

 The guide is organised into the following pages:

 - **Home** — introduction and scope
-- **Patient Timeline** — the pediatric transplant journey over time
+- **Worked Examples** — the pediatric transplant journey as shown through this IG.
 - **Logical Models** — the underlying data model definitions
 - **Data Model (ERD)** — entity–relationship view of the model
 - **Data Dictionary** — element-by-element reference